-The Chippewa Off Road Bike Association (CORBA) is a volunteer based organization dedicated to building, improving and promoting mountain bike opportunities in Wisconsin’s Chippewa Valley.
+The Chippewa Off Road Bike Association (CORBA) is a volunteer based organization dedicated to building, improving and promoting mountain bike and other singletrack-based opportunities in Wisconsin’s Chippewa Valley, including trail running, snowshoeing and hiking.

 CORBA currently works with the Eau Claire Parks & County Forest Department, Friends of Hickory Ridge, the City of Altoona and the City of Eau Claire in its ongoing trail development mission.
 The organization relies entirely on volunteer efforts and partner donations, and all membership dollars are returned to trail improvements.